sethtx - Interact with the Host Transfer Mode mechanismSYNOPSIS

-To view the Windows Routing Table, click this icon:
+To view the Windows Routing Table, click here:

 The allow option removes the block.When Host Transfer Mode is off, Windows sends and receives all TCP/IP traffic directly to/from the adapter and does not interact with NAT32 in any way.
 It is strongly recommended that you run NAT32 in Host Transfer Mode at all times so that all unsolicited, unmapped traffic never reaches the Windows TCP/IP stack.
 Note that this recommendation applies even in the presence of software firewalls, because elevated applications and the OS itself can manipulate such firewalls at will.
 Argument ifn should always be a NAT32 interface number that matches the interface of a Windows default route.
 If argument ifn is specified as all, then the desired Host Transfer Mode option is applied to all Internet interfaces.

 If existing connections are to remain undisturbed, turn on Host Transfer Mode only after the needed winmap tcp and winmap udp commands have been issued.

 No version of Windows to date handles multiple Internet connections in a sensible manner.
 At best, Windows will monitor traffic from the current default gateway and switch to another gateway if the original gateway is not responding.
 Traffic aggregation over multiple gateways has never been supported.
 NAT32's Host Transfer Mode works by intercepting Windows IPv4 traffic and forwarding it via an interface chosen by an Interface Selection Algorithm.
 The desired selection algorithm is specified with the setis command.
 The Host Transfer Mode should not be enabled if Windows IP Forwarding is on.
 This is because UDP packet cycles can occur in this case.
 The winrt command can be used to turn off Windows IP Forwarding.
 For Dial-Up Networking connections, Host Transfer Mode can be turned on by adding the following command to the end of the connect.txt script file:SEE ALSOsethtx $2 onSimilarly, when the connection is closed, adding the following command to the end of the disconnect.txt file will turn off Host Transfer Mode:sethtx $2 offFor all other Internet connections, Host Transfer Mode can be turned on in file user.txt and off in file exit.txt.